tuplex/tuplex/README.md

 ```

 #### Ubuntu build from source
-To faciliate installing the dependencies for Ubuntu, we do provide two scripts (`scripts/ubuntu1804/install_reqs.sh` for Ubuntu 18.04, or `scripts/ubuntu2004/install_reqs.sh` for Ubuntu 20.04).
+To faciliate installing the dependencies for Ubuntu, we do provide two scripts (`scripts/ubuntu2004/install_reqs.sh` for Ubuntu 20.04, or `scripts/ubuntu2204/install_reqs.sh` for Ubuntu 22.04).
 To create an up to date version of Tuplex, simply run
 ```
-./scripts/ubuntu1804/install_reqs.sh
+./scripts/ubuntu2204/install_reqs.sh
-python3 -m pip install 'cloudpickle<2.0' numpy
-python3 setup.py install --user
+python3 -m pip install cloudpickle numpy python3 setup.py install --user
 ```